The Learning Centre:

 If you’re an education member, be sure to seek out educator-specific advice.

-With over 40 years of helping education members invest through the ups and downs of market fluctuations, Educators Financial Group factors in key milestones (that are only specific to you) to ensure your investment portfolio is on track to meeting your goals.
+With 45+ years of helping education members invest through the ups and downs of market fluctuations, Educators Financial Group factors in key milestones (that are relevant to you) to ensure your investment portfolio is on track to meeting your goals.
 Things such as how far (or how close) you are to reaching your 85/90 Factor, where you are on the pay grid, and what your ultimate plans are for retirement.

 When market turbulence hits and you haven’t already had the opportunity to speak with your financial advisor, call on us to answer your questions, eliminate your fears, and provide you with a sound educator-specific plan so that your portfolio is equipped to weather any storm.